Can Vision-Language Models Count? A Synthetic Benchmark and Analysis of Attention-Based Interventions: Introduction

 In summary, in this paper we:

 \begin{enumerate} \item Create a synthetic counting dataset that allows us to evaluate VLMs counting performance.
-The images, while unchallenging for modern computer vision, reveal different failure modes of VLM counting performance.
-They allow us to isolate specific characteristics of the image and control for other variables to investigate which part of the input prompt and input image might have contributed to the failure mode. \item Characterize the chosen VLM's counting performance along a) increasing prompt specificity, b) object shapes and colors, c) background colors and textures, and d) distribution of attention over vision tokens. \item Building upon our analysis, we investigate attention modification over visual tokens, specifically in the language decoder part of the VLM.
-We move beyond passive observation to evaluate if actively modifying the attention over vision tokens causally contributes to increased counting accuracy. \end{enumerate}
+The images, while unchallenging for modern computer vision, allow us to isolate specific characteristics of the image and control for other variables to investigate which characteristics of the input (prompt/image) can affect counting performance. \item Characterize the chosen VLM's counting performance along a) increasing prompt specificity, b) object shapes and colors, c) background colors and textures, and d) distribution of attention over vision tokens. \item We investigate how attention interventions over visual tokens in the language decoder,both globally and at individual layers, shape model counting behavior, probing whether redirecting attention toward object-bearing regions leads to measurable improvements in accuracy. \end{enumerate}